chethan-bm/AgriTech/README.md

-# micro_solutions
+# Agri_Tech

 A new Flutter application.
+UI for AgriTech company.

 ## Getting Started